 - Does your material bridge or rat hole?

 - What are the characteristics of your material?
-Is it cohesive, abrasive, friable, dusty, hazardous, toxic, corrosive, explosive or flammable?
-Does is pack or aerate?
+Is it cohesive, abrasive, friable, dusty, hazardous, toxic, corrosive, flammable, or explosive?
+Does it pack, or does it aerate?
 Is it hygroscopic?

-What are Your Bulk Bag Handling Needs & Limitations?
+What Are Your Bulk Bag Handling Needs and Limitations?

 Once we know what kind of bulk bag filler you need, we need to know more about where the filler will go.
-Learning more about your layout and more about your process will help us fine-tune your machine.
+Learning more about what belt conveyor system you use, your layout, and more about your process will help us fine-tune your machine.
+Let’s go over the following questions:

-- What are the dimensions – the length, width, height, spout length, spout width?
+- What are the dimensions – the length, height, width, spout length, and spout width?

 - Are you filling by weight or volume?